I have owned dogs all my life. I have been helping people solve their dog problems for over 30 years.

 I specialize in dealing with Aggression and Dominance issues that most dog trainers fear.

 I believe that if you want to have a dog you should learn to train it yourself on a daily basis during the first year you have him/her, starting as soon as possible, instead of going to a 2 week class or hiring a trainer to do it for you.
 There can be only one trainer in a dogs life.
 It should be you.
 You will have a much better relationship if you take your time.
 Forcing it in a short period will damage your relationship.
 How do you think 'board and train' kennels can train your dog in 2-3 weeks?
 Force!
 As a training coach I will teach you the skills you need to do it right and be there to coach you through the process.

-Another thing most trainers neglect or don't teach at all is 'Pack Structure' for puppies and adults.
+Another thing most trainers do not understand or don't teach at all is 'Pack Structure' for puppies and adults.
 It doesn't matter how much training you do with your dog.
 If you don't learn and implement 'Pack structure', you will always have behavior problems.
 I can save you a lot of grief.
-Most of the problems I see people having are not 'training' problems, they are 'management' problems.
+Most of the problems I see people having are not 'training' problems, they are 'pack structure' and 'management' problems.

 He was hard core and so were all the dogs(100+) on his property.
 You see, he also ran a guard dog service and bred wolf/shepherd hybrids.
 These are the type of animals I learned to handle.
 I bought a 1/2 Alaskan Tundra Wolf and half German Shepherd from him in 1979.

 He was at that time getting his 'Instructors school' accredited through the state of Kansas and I enrolled using my GI benefits to pay my tuition.
 I had to learn dog training and K9/wolf behavior fast.
 I have been researching and studying behavior and training ever since along with attending many seminars with world renown dog trainers and coaches.